Skip to main content

 The nominee does not need to be a leader or member of a community organisation but their volunteering and/or fundraising activities must be for organisations that benefit the Southern Highlands community.

-Nominations will be called from individuals and not-for-profit community organisations operating within the Southern Highlands.
-Twice a year a new Young Highlands Hero will be recognised and rewarded with a $3,000 grant for them to donate to an organisation for whom they have been volunteering and/or fundraising.
+The Young Hero will be recognised and rewarded with a $3,000 grant for them to donate to an organisation for whom they have been volunteering and/or fundraising.
+Nominations are open all year round.

 Highlands Hero Stories